 A new step in relationship fundraising

-Relationship Fundraising 3.0, a research report published by the Institute for Sustainable Philanthropy (authored by Dr Kathryn Edworthy, Prof Adrian Sargeant, Prof Jen Shang) was released on July 11th, 2022.
+Relationship Fundraising 3.0, a research report published by the Institute for Sustainable Philanthropy (authored by Dr Kathryn Edworthy, Prof Adrian Sargeant, and Prof. Jen Shang) was released on July 11th, 2022.
 It may have hit your inbox.
 You may have read it.
 And you may already be excited by the findings it presents.

 And if you haven’t read it, here is the link to the Institute for Sustainable Philanthropy and the Relationship Fundraising 3.0 report.

 The report presents four years of experiments with fundraising communications that resulted in doubling giving.
-Yes, that’s absolutely right, increases in giving exceeding 100% while also delivering enhanced levels of supporter satisfaction and wellbeing.
+Yes, that’s absolutely right, increases in giving exceeding 100% while also delivering enhanced levels of supporter satisfaction and well-being.
 And that is the key to this work.
 The focus is on the donor – not the money!